-The water system capacity is 720,000 gallons per day (gpd smallest well running 24 hours), and the permitted withdrawal capacity of 620,000 gpd.
+The water system capacity is 720,000 gallons per day (gpd smallest well running 24 hours), and a withdrawal capacity of 620,000 gpd is permitted.
 The average flow for the last three years is 334,739 gpd for the water system, or approximately 54 percent permitted withdrawal.